 Agustin and his family are living very remotely, in an area called Huaynapata in the Yanatile district near Calca, a small town in Peru’s Cusco region.
 They have been here since 1975.
 To visit him on his farm we had to drive over some mountains at 4,500 metres, before descending to 2,150 metres where his farm, Finca Progreso, is situated.
 Due to the remoteness of the farm, when José or any team member from Valle Inca, the association with whom Agustin is partnering, wishes to visit or collect coffee, they must first visit Quebrada.
 There, at the local radio station, they transmit a message to Agustin as they have no other means of communication; hopefully he's within earshot of the radio!
 Luckily our trip was pre-planned, so Agustin knew to expect us, greeting us on arrival.
 He and his wife have a basic dwelling without plumbing, but solar panels to generate electricity and a wood burning oven in the kitchen.

 In 2018, our first year buying coffee through Valle Inca, the group had around 100 members.
-Thanks to word of mouth, with producers telling their neighbours of the premium prices that they were able to receive having been able to access a more discerning coffee market through the association, the group now works with 261 producers around the Cusco region.
+Thanks to word of mouth, with producers telling their neighbours of the premium prices that they were able to receive having been able to access a more discerning coffee market through the association, the group now works with around 300 producers in the Cusco region and have recently expanded their operations to include Puno.
 All the members are working organically and are certified as such via the Valle Inca group.
 For a member to join, there needs to be a baseline of quality met, dictated in part by altitude and the type of varieties planted, but ultimately it is down to the desire of each member to improve their quality through hard work.
 The group provide agronomical advice and training as well as pre-financing, so the farmer members are supported in multiple ways.
 Several of their members, including Agustin, reliably place well in Peru’s Cup of Excellence competition.